Parks & Trails

 In 2004, Scott County became the tenth Regional Park implementing agency for the Twin Cities metropolitan area.
 As a new implementing agency, we are beginning a process that will create a park, trail, and open space system that enhances the health and spirit of our residents and our guests by connecting people to the natural world.

-Scott County is home to Cleary Lake, Spring Lake, Cedar Lake Farm, and Doyle-Kennefick regional parks, as well as Murphy-Hanrehan Park Reserve and the Scott West Regional Trail.
+Scott County is home to Cleary Lake, Spring Lake, and Cedar Lake Farm regional parks, as well as Murphy-Hanrehan Park Reserve and the Big Woods Regional Trail.
 Under a joint powers agreement, Scott County and Three Rivers Park District combine resources to collectively operate all regional parks and trails in the county.

 Regional Park Process